During an Emergency

 - Turn off fans, heating and air conditioning systems

-- Close the fireplace damper and do not use clothes dryer
+- Close the fireplace damper and do not use the clothes dryer

 - Locate your emergency kit